-In collaboration with the Bond University Centre for Professional Legal Education, Voiceless’s Animal Law Education (ALE) materials provide students and teachers with the information they need to understand and discuss animal law and policy reform in Australia.
+Produced in collaboration with the Bond University Centre for Professional Legal Education, these resources provide students and teachers with the information they need to understand and discuss animal law and policy reform in Australia.

 Students will learn about the concepts and processes involved in animal law and policy reform in Australia, and explore the challenges of achieving reform in this context.